Rescue 1122

-Rescue 1122 (1122 ایمرجنسی) is an emergency service that serves almost all regions of Pakistan including Punjab, KP, Balochistan, Sindh, Gilgit-Baltistan and Azad Kashmir.
+Rescue 1122 (1122 ایمرجنسی) is an emergency service that serves almost all regions of Pakistan including Punjab, Khyber Pakhtunkhwa, Balochistan, Sindh, Gilgit-Baltistan and Azad Kashmir.
 The service is accessible by dialing 1122 from any phone within Pakistan.

 History

 Prior to 2004, Pakistan did not have an organised emergency medical system.
 In that year, Rescue 1122 was launched as a professional pre-hospital emergency service within Lahore, and it managed to achieve an average response time of seven minutes, comparable to that of developed nations.
 Some critical factors in its success included local manufacturing of vehicles, training instructors to certify emergency medical technicians, adopting training materials to the local context and branching out to include fire and rescue service response under a united command structure.

 Regions

 Rescue 1122 - Punjab

 After the success of the Lahore Pilot Project launched in 2004, Rescue 1122 (Punjab) was established by the Government of Chaudhry Pervaiz Elahi in Punjab.
 Rescue 1122 (Punjab) is operational in all districts of Punjab with the province having a population of over 110 million and providing technical assistance to other provinces of Pakistan.
 Rescue 1122 includes emergency ambulance, rescue & fire services and a community safety programme.

 Initially it was established under the 2006 Punjab Emergency Service Act to provide management of emergencies such as fire, rescue and emergency medical services.
 The Punjab Emergency Council and District Emergency Boards have been constituted to ensure management and prevention of emergencies and to recommend measures for mitigation of hazards endangering public safety.